AleksandarJavorovic/coders-parkhouse/README.md

 - ![Hours Info](/assets/images/features/feature6-hours-info.png)

 - In the background there is a list in program which holds the registration number, number of hours and price which is calculated according to the hours we enter.
+- Price is calculated as: Hours * 3euro
 - At this moment the list is being inserted into the google sheet.
-- Price is calculated as: Hours * 3euro
-- In this step the we are also presented with the total info about our parking.
+- In this step the info about our parking is being presented to us.

 ### **Return/NotYet**